-Regardless of the type of construction agreement that has been breached, our attorneys can help you navigate the legal process and maximize the opportunity to recover your losses.
+Regardless of the type of construction defect or delay, our attorneys can help you navigate the legal process and maximize the opportunity to recover your losses.

 Malpractice and negligence can be committed by almost anyone involved in the construction process, including design professionals, architects, and engineers.
 When you sign a contract with someone, it is their obligation to deliver the goods or services in that contract as specified.

-Any professional who does not deliver on the contracted promises can be held accountable for his or her actions.
+Professionals who do not meet their standard of care can be held accountable for their actions.
 Here are some of the common grievances that can prompt legal action: